-- 34.(1) This section applies if a police officer lawfully enters a place, or is at a public place, and finds at the place a thing the officer reasonably suspects is evidence of the commission of an offence. - (2) The police officer may seize the thing, whether or not as evidence under a warrant and, if under a warrant, whether or not the offence is one in relation to which the warrant is issued.
+- 34.(1) This section applies if a police officer lawfully enters a place, or is at a public place, and finds at the place a thing the officer reasonably suspects is evidence of the commission of an offence.11 - (2) The police officer may seize the thing, whether or not as evidence under a warrant and, if under a warrant, whether or not the offence is one in relation to which the warrant is issued. - (3) Also, the police officer may photograph the thing seized or the place from which the thing was seized. - (4) The police officer may stay on the place and re-enter it for the time reasonably necessary to remove the thing from the place.

-Section 205 (Disobedience to lawful order issued by statutory authority)
+10 Section 205 (Disobedience to lawful order issued by statutory authority)

-&lt;sup>11 For safeguards for this section, see part 12 (Standard safeguards), division 4 (Safeguards for things seized during searches).
+For safeguards for this section, see part 12 (Standard safeguards), division 4 (Safeguards for things seized during searches).